juzibot/wechaty-doc/docs/zh/api/room.md

 SET/GET announce from the room
 > Tips: It only works when bot is the owner of the room.
+>
+> This function is depending on the Puppet Implementation, see [puppet-compatible-table](https://github.com/Chatie/wechaty/wiki/Puppet#3-puppet-compatible-table)

 **Kind**: instance method of [<code>Room</code>](/zh/api/room)